UPDATED: 13th NOV 2017

 Don’t assume rail firms or their staff are just going to give you the best prices.
 As was reported by the Independent, train companies do not feel they are obliged to do the leg work for you.

-First Great Western, one of the UK’s largest train firms, said: “It is company policy for station staff is to assume passengers had already researched the cheapest routes prior to getting to the ticket office”.
+Great Western Railways, one of the UK’s largest train firms, said: “It is company policy for station staff is to assume passengers had already researched the cheapest routes prior to getting to the ticket office”.
 They also said that it was “unrealistic” to expect staff to always offer tickets at the best price.

 This means you have to be proactive.